 How does UltraShape measure up to the competition?

 Body contouring treatments differ primarily in how they destroy fat cells.
 CoolSculpting freezes away the fat, SculpSure zaps it away with lasers, and UltraShape ruptures fat cells with sound waves.
 Although all of these treatments employ varying methods to get rid of fat, the costs and results are comparable.

 CoolSculpting vs UltraShape

 Both are used for treating stubborn areas, including the tummy, thighs and arms.
 However, CoolSculpting can leave the skin feeling numb or bruised, whereas UltraShape is entirely pain-free.
 CoolSculpting can get pricey, as each treatment is around $600 USD per application for an area about the size of a hand.

 SculpSure vs UltraShape

 UltraShape is also similar to SculpSure, which gets a slight advantage because it tends to show results sooner.
 SculpSure patients may see results in just a single half-hour procedure.
 Interestingly, immediate results don’t seem to cost more.
 The average price of both procedures is somewhere around $1,500 USD.

-» There are several other non-invasive fat removal treatments available — use Zwivel’s online consultation tool to get in touch with several cosmetic doctors in your area before making a commitment.
+» There are several other non-invasive fat removal treatments — use Zwivel’s online consultation tool to get in touch with several cosmetic doctors in your area before making a commitment.

 Ask a Cosmetic Doctor on Zwivel